DengMalou94/My-Portfolio/README.md

 # Personal Portfolio – Deng Malou

-Welcome to my **Personal Portfolio Website**, a modern and responsive platform that highlights my work as a **Front-End Developer, IT Instructor, Teacher, and Data Analyst**.
+Welcome to my **Personal Portfolio Website**, a modern and responsive platform that highlights my work as a **Front-End Developer, IT Instructor, and Teacher**.
 This site showcases my projects, skills, experience, and a bit of who I am.

 ---